Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-Do I have to tell insurance providers about the penalty points?
+Do I have to tell insurance providers?

 Yes.
 You must inform an insurance provider you got penalty points on your licence.